Robust Routing Made Easy: Introduction

+This paper proposes a novel and simple approach to robust routing, which decouples the task of designing a reinforced network from the task of designing a routing scheme over the input network.
+By virtue of this decoupling, our approach supports arbitrary routing schemes and objectives, from load minimization to throughput maximization and beyond, in various models of computation, e.g., centralized or distributed, randomized or deterministic, online or offline, or oblivious.

-Our first approach is almost trivial: We replace each node by $\ell \in \NN$ copies and for each edge we connect each pair of copies of its endpoints, where $\ell$ is a constant.\footnote{Choosing concreteness over generality, we focus on the, in our view, most interesting case of constant $\ell$.
+We first consider a trivial approach: we simply replace each node by $\ell \in \NN$ copies and for each edge we connect each pair of copies of its endpoints, where $\ell$ is a constant.\footnote{Choosing concreteness over generality, we focus on the, in our view, most interesting case of constant $\ell$.
 It is straightforward to generalize the analysis.} Whenever a message would be sent over an edge in the original graph, it should be sent over each copy of the edge in the reinforced graph.
 If not too many copies of a given node fail, this enables each receiving copy to recover the correct message.
 Thus, each non-faulty copy of a node can run the routing algorithm as if it were the original node, guaranteeing that it has the same view of the system state as its original in the corresponding fault-free execution of the routing scheme on the original graph.

-We observe that, asymptotically almost surely (a.a.s., with probability $1-o(1)$) and with $\ell=2f+1$, this reinforcement can sustain an independent probability $p$ of Byzantine node failures for any $p\in o(n^{-1/(f+1)})$.
+When analyzing this approach, we observe that asymptotically almost surely (a.a.s., with probability $1-o(1)$) and with $\ell=2f+1$, this reinforcement can sustain an independent probability $p$ of $f$ Byzantine node failures\footnote{Byzantine~\cite{pease80} nodes may violate the protocol in any way, including collusion.} for any $p\in o(n^{-1/(f+1)})$.
 This threshold is sharp up to (small) constant factors: for $p\in \omega(n^{-1/(f+1)})$, a.a.s.\ there is some node for which all of its copies fail.
 If we restrict the fault model to omission faults (faulty nodes may skip sending some messages), $\ell=f+1$ suffices.
 The cost of this reinforcement is that the number of nodes and edges increase by factors of $\ell$ and $\ell^2$, respectively.
 Therefore, already this simplistic solution can support non-crash faults of probability $p\in o(1/\sqrt{n})$ at a factor-$4$ overhead.
-Note that the simulation introduces no big computational overhead and does not change the way the system works, enabling to use it as a blackbox.
-Randomized algorithms can be simulated as well, provided that all copies of a node have access to a shared source of randomness; note that this requirement is much weaker than globally shared randomness: it makes sense to place the copies of a node in physical proximity to approximately preserve the geometrical layout of the physical realization of the network topology.